webstrongteam/eslint-config-webstrong/README.md

 ## Connecting rules

-Also you can connect few rules e.g.
+Also, you can connect few rules e.g.

-`"extends": ["webstrong", "webstrong/typescript"]`
+`"extends": ["webstrong/typescript", "webstrong"]`

 ## Authors